Towards Long-Horizon Interpretability: Efficient and Faithful Multi-Token Attribution for Reasoning LLMs: Related Work

 \section{Related Work}

 \textbf{Token Attribution for Transformers.} Token attribution methods assign importance scores to input tokens to explain model predictions.
 Existing approaches include perturbation-based methods that measure output changes when tokens are removed~\citep{liu2024attribot, cifka2023context, zhao2024reagent}, gradient-based methods such as Integrated Gradients~\citep{sundararajan2017axiomatic, vafa2021rationales}, and attention-based methods that combine attention weights with gradient signals~\citep{chen2022beyond}.
 More recently, methods such as IFR~\citep{ferrando2024ifr} and AttnLRP~\citep{achtibat2024attnlrp} achieve attribution by analyzing relevance propagation through transformer components.
 While effective for single-token targets, these methods scale poorly to multi-token outputs and fail to trace importance through chains of intermediate reasoning.
 Concurrent work CAGE~\citep{walker2025cage} addresses multi-hop attribution by recursively tracing importance through reasoning chains; however, it operates at sentence-level granularity and incurs high computational cost, limiting its applicability to long-context scenarios.
+A complementary line of interpretability research analyzes internal feature circuits rather than input-token importance, including transcoders~\citep{dunefsky2024transcoders} and circuit-tracer~\citep{hanna2025circuittracer}; we discuss how these methods relate to \flashtrace{} as additional related work in Appendix~\ref{app:additional_related_work}.

 \textbf{Reasoning LLM and Long-Context Agent.} \looseness=-1 Recent advances in LLMs have popularized chain-of-thought reasoning~\citep{wei2022chain} and tool-calling paradigms~\citep{yao2023react, schick2023toolformer}, where models interleave extended reasoning with external interactions.
 Recent models such as OpenAI o1~\citep{jaech2024openai} and DeepSeek-R1~\citep{deepseek2025r1} produce thousands of reasoning tokens through reinforcement learning, creating long chains where attribution must traverse multiple hops to identify causally relevant inputs.
 These developments demand attribution methods capable of handling large-scale contexts with complex token dependencies.